go-gitea/gitea/FEDERATION.md

 *This describes Gitea's future federation capabilities, not what it can do currently.*

 Gitea is federated using [ActivityPub](https://www.w3.org/TR/activitypub/) and the [ForgeFed extension](https://forgefed.org/) so you can interact with users and repositories from other instances as if they were on your own instance.
-By using the standardized ActivityPub protocol, users on any fediverse software such as [Mastodon](https://joinmastodon.org/) can follow Gitea users, stars repos, receive activity updates, and comment on issues.
+By using the standardized ActivityPub protocol, users on any fediverse software such as [Mastodon](https://joinmastodon.org/) can follow Gitea users, star repos, receive activity updates, and comment on issues.

 Currently, C2S ActivityPub is not supported.